top of page

 To Do List:

 List item drag icon was later changed to the more recognizable rows of dots.
+Note the toggle option between to do list and event details.

 bandrise to do list tab